Jean-Lambert Tallien: Later years

 On returning to France in 1802 he obtained a divorce from Thérésa (who in 1805 married François-Joseph-Philippe de Riquet) and was left for some time without employment.
 Eventually, through the interventions of Joseph Fouché and Charles Maurice de Talleyrand, Tallien was appointed consul at Alicante, and remained there until he lost the sight of one eye from yellow fever.

 Back in Paris, Tallien lived on half-pay until the fall of the Empire and the Bourbon Restoration in 1815, when he received the favour of not being exiled like the other regicides (those who had voted for the Louis XVI's execution) due to his poor health.
 He spent his last years in poverty, living in a small house in the Allée des Veuves.
 He was forced to sell his collection of books in order to sustain himself, and in May 1818 asked the government of King Louis XVIII for some relief money, which was granted in 1000 francs by minister Élie Decazes.
 Tallien died of leprosy on 16 November 1820, and was buried in the Père Lachaise Cemetery.

 Works

+Magazines

+Tallien wrote for the following magazines: